 What did you do once you moved to London?

 I got a job very much at the bottom of the ladder, if you like, in a firm called MISYS.
-I didn’t really know much about tech at the time, but I managed to get into the despatch and QA department and then really focused on learning all that I could about the world of software and technology.
+I didn’t really know much about tech at the time, but I managed to get into the dispatch and QA department and then really focused on learning all that I could about the world of software and technology.

 I was only seventeen and I would sit there night after night, just learning everything I could and within a year or so, there wasn’t a lot I didn’t know about the software we were shipping to customers.
-So, from my days in Cornwall, I knew I was good at selling and with the knowledge I had gained about the software I somehow managed to talk my way into a sales position and became one of the top sales guys by 21.
+So, from my days in Cornwall, I knew I was good at selling and with the knowledge I had gained about the software I somehow managed to talk my way into a sales position and became one of the top sales guys by twenty one.

 Then I thought “This is great, I’m making lots of money and have a wonderful career, I’m now on the corporate ladder but that’s not what I came here for.
 I came to London to build something and make an impact”.
 Further to that MISYS was very much about the world of structured data, whereas, I saw a huge opportunity in unstructured data – content which at the time hadn’t really become a thing.
 So I decided to leave and set up my own firm to focus on that.